HelmholtzAI-Consultants-Munich/MLEE/README.md

 <details>
 	<summary><em>Linux and cluster</em> </summary>

 1. Create a `tools` directory in your home folder (if it does not already exist):  <!-- KW: Is this done in VS terminal or similar?
-BU: yes, my understanding is that this can be done in any terminal-->
+BU: yes, my understanding is that this can be done in any terminal NN: I agree but maybe Dona can later confirm because I am not so familiar with linux-->
 	```bash
 	mkdir ~/tools
 	cd ~/tools